 Bro.
 John Thompson completed a tour of the Queensland churches just before Easter, and gave lantern lectures on "Missionary Work in South Sea Islands."
-The sum of £18 1s. was collected for Indian Famine Fund, and remitted to Melbourne F. M. Committee.
+The sum of £18 13, was collected for Indian Famine Fund, and remitted to Melbourne F. M. Committee.
 Bro.
 Thomson deserves our hearty thanks for his gratuitous labors, and the churches in Queensland for their generosity.

-The Swanston Street Sunday School celebrate their 35th anniversary on Sunday, May 20th, when special addresses will be delivered in the afternoon by H. G. Harward and in the evening at 7 by Jas, Johnston.
+The Swanston Street Sanday School celebrate their 35th anniversary on Sunday, May 20th, when special addresses will be delivered in the afternoon by H. G. Harward and in the evening at 7 by Jas, Johnston.
 On Monday evening, May 21st, a programme of singing, recitations, and dialogues will be rendered by the teachers and scholars, beginning at 7.45.
 Free.
 No Collection.
 A very hearty invitation is extended to all.

-"Under the Palms" was very successfully given in the City Temple, on Monday, April 30th.
+of the S.S.
+Union, John Kingsbury, presided.
+Owing to the serious illness of Miss Ker, Miss Ettle Kings-bury very ably filled the position.
+The cantata will be repeated by the same company at Woollahra during "Under the Palms" was very successfully given in the City Temple, on Monday, April 30th.
 Big crush, Good collection.
 Singing good.
 Parts ably sustained by Mrs. Lambert, Miss Smith, Messrs.
 Duesbury and Walters.
 Conductor, T. C. Walker.
-The president of the S.S.
-Union, John Kingsbury, presided, Owing to the serious illness of Miss Ker, Miss Ettie Kingsbury very ably filled the position.
-The cantata will be repeated by the same company at Woollahra during the month.
+The president the month.

-"Sister churches in and around West Moreton are cordially invited to attend a social gathering on the aith May, to be held at Christian chapel, Rosewood.
+"Sister churches in and around West Moreton are cordially invited to attend a social gathering on the 14th May, to be held at Christian chapel, Rosewood.
 During the day the General Conference Committee will hold their meeting, and early after tea a grand mission band meeting will take place.
 We specially invite those who can help us in speaking and singing.
 Those who intend coming will they please communicate with the undersigned.
-Geo.
+Gro.
 Colin, Secretary, Rosewood.

-On our first page will be found a picture of J. G. Burtt, one of the oldest if not the oldest disciples in Australasia.
-He was born January 6th, 1809, and is therefore now in his 92nd year.
+On our first page will be found a picture of J. G. Burtt, one of the oldest if not raz oldest disciples in Australasia.
+He was born January 6th, 1809, and is therefore now in his grad year.
 He has been connected with the disciples of Christ for nearly 60 years, having lived in Victoria over fifty years.
 For twelve years he was a member of the Victorian Parliament.
 He is a great advocate, as he has been from the first, of total abstinence.
 Notwithstanding his age Bro.
 Burtt is in good health and enjoys life.
 He says he is going to reach the century.

-On April 29th and May 2nd, the church of Christ Sunday School at Barkers' Creek held very successful anniversary services.
+On April 29th and May 20d, the church of Christ Sunday School at Barkers' Creek held very successful anniversary services.
 Although unfavorable weather prevailed on the Lord's day, the audiences were large and enthusiastic.
-The morning meeting was held in the Rechabite Hall which was well filled, a building seating 350.
+The morning meeting was held in the Rechabits Hall which was well filled, a building seating 350.
 On Wednesday the weather improved and so did the audience, for the hall was not large enough.
 The usual programme, solos, dialogues, recitations, and musical selections, was furnished and met with a hearty approval.
 Mr. O. Owens was musical conductor and Mrs. Owens organist.
 The school numbers 86, and all but 24, which number constitutes the Bible classes, received prizes.
 The brethren are all highly delighted with the unparalleled success of these services and would not object if they could be repeated soon even although it should entail as much labor and anxiety.
 James Johnston from Swanston-st., conducted all the services and distributed the prizes.